lorenzo-rovigatti/website/content/home/about.md

   course = "Bachelor Degree in Physics" institution = "Sapienza Università di Roma" year = 2007

 +++

 # Biography

 I have received my Master's degree in Physics (2009) and PhD diploma in Materials Science (2012) from Sapienza University of Rome before holding post-doc positions in Rome, Vienna (as a List-Meitner fellow in the Computational Physics group of the University of Vienna), Oxford (as a Marie Skłodowska-Curie fellow in the Physics Department) and back in Rome at the Institute of Complex Systems at CNR.
-Currently, I am a Rita-Levi Montalcini fellow in the Physics Department at Sapienza.
+I then spent three years as a Rita-Levi Montalcini fellow in the Physics Department at Sapienza for three years before becoming an Associate Professor.
 Throughout my career I have focussed on the collective behaviour of colloidal systems, as investigated through a combination of theory and simulation.

 # My research